CatalystCode/spk/tests/README.md

 This directory contains shell scripts that execute on a build agent and run `spk` commands.
 An [Azure DevOps pipeline yaml](../smoke-test-pipeline.yml) file scheduled the run of these tests.
 The yaml file orchestrates the download the lastest master branch build artifact of `spk` on a daily basis and running smoke tests.

 `validations.sh`
-- This files orchestrations the scenarios and is designed to fail on first error
+- This file orchestrates the scenarios and is designed to fail on first error.

 `functions.sh`
-- This file is has simple functions that are reused by `validations.sh`
+- This file is has simple functions that are reused by `validations.sh`.

 # Scenarios Exercised So Far